 Football is a global sport that has transcended all borders.
 The game has been owned in each part of the world and rebranded according to its local dialects.

 One such term that was groomed in Argentina is Enganche.
 Players like Juan Roman Riquelme, David Silva represent the pinnacle of the Enganche period.

 The role was perfected in South America and then toured the world.
 Enganche had its early days in the 1980s when Diego Maradona implemented it in its raw form and passed it on.
-It enjoyed a renaissance period in the following years.
-The role has been dying slowly over the years due to the modern game.
+It enjoyed a renaissance period in the following years when it was rechristened as the “Trequartisa“.
+The role has been dying slowly over the years due to the modern game’s emphasis on gegenpressing.

 What does the term mean?
 What do they do?
 Who are the best Enganches?
 Why is the role dying?
-Ever got confused by the term “plays in the hole”?.
-Don’t worry, we got all the bases covered as FootTheBall brings you everything you need to know about an Enganche.
+Ever got confused by the term “plays in the hole”?
+We try to break it down.

 Enganche is a Spanish word that roughly translates to “hook”.
 What it essentially means is Enganche is a player that acts as a hook between midfield and attack.
 He plays a free role and operates in the space between midfield and the attack.
 An Enganche is primarily responsible for playmaking i.e, creating chances.
 He is the player the midfield tries to shift the ball to.
 He is also the person the strikers expect service from.